slashingweapon/as-perod/Kite.md

 A masterwork harness (150gp) grants a +4 to these saves.

-//Material Component:// A feather from a vulture, seagull, albatross, or other large soaring bird.
+*Material Component:* A feather from a vulture, seagull, albatross, or other large soaring bird.